Fornication/Arkays-Commandment/README.md

   - Barter Menu : Disabled
   - Container Menu : Disabled
   - Crafting Menu : Disabled

-#### SmoothCam  -for 3rd person players-
-- Presets
-  - Load Preset
-    - Slot 1 Perfect
-    This preset might not be the best for you, don't hesitate tweaking the numerous options of that mod if you wish to use it to it's full potential

-#### Storm Lightning
-- Preset → Load Preset :
-  - Realistic : Enabled
-- Settings → Fork Lightning :
-  - Minimum Fork Distance : 1

-#### Tentapalooza
-- Set all tents from "No Protection" to "Rain & Snow"

-#### Thieves Guild Requirements
- - Load Prest
- - Cycle through all the tabs
- - Load Preset again (now it will stick)

-#### Timing is Everything
- - Load Prest
- - Cycle through all the tabs
- - Load Preset again (now it will stick)

 #### The Ultimate Dodge Mod
  - Configure your dodge key and your sneak key!
 As written, it is your vanilla sneak key.
 This step is very important